bnvk/Later.js/README.md

 Implementation
 ==============

-A relatively small JS file with some basic functions like
+A relatively small JS file with some basic functions that create jobs, view jobs, and hand jobs off to various application specific callback functions

 Later.js could piggy back on top of the project storageLocker by Oscar Godson which does: